containers/image/docs/containers-auth.json.5.md

 # DESCRIPTION

-A credentials file in JSON format used to authenticate against container image registries.
+A file in JSON format controlling authentication against container image registries.
 The primary (read/write) file is stored at `${XDG_RUNTIME_DIR}/containers/auth.json` on Linux;
 on Windows and macOS, at `$HOME/.config/containers/auth.json`.

 When searching for the credential for a registry, the following files will be read in sequence until the valid credential is found: first reading the primary (read/write) file, or the explicit override using an option of the calling application.
-If credentials are not present, search in `${XDG_CONFIG_HOME}/containers/auth.json` (usually `~/.config/containers/auth.json`), `$HOME/.docker/config.json`, `$HOME/.dockercfg`.
+If credentials are not present there, the search continues in `${XDG_CONFIG_HOME}/containers/auth.json` (usually `~/.config/containers/auth.json`), `$HOME/.docker/config.json`, `$HOME/.dockercfg`.

-Except the primary (read/write) file, other files are read-only, unless the user use an option of the calling application explicitly points at it as an override.
+Except for the primary (read/write) file, other files are read-only unless the user, using an option of the calling application, explicitly points at it as an override.

 ## FORMAT

 The auth.json file stores, or references, credentials that allow the user to authenticate to container image registries.
-The file can have zero to many entries and is created by a `login` command from a container tool such as `podman login`, `buildah login` or `skopeo login`.
-Each entry either contains a single hostname (e.g. `docker.io`) or a namespace (e.g. `quay.io/user/image`) as a key and an auth token in the form of a base64 encoded string as value of `auth`.
-The token is built from the concatenation of the username, a colon, and the password.
-The registry name can additionally contain a repository name (an image name without tag or digest) and namespaces.
-The path (or namespace) is matched in its hierarchical order when checking for available credentials.
+It is primarily managed by a `login` command from a container tool such as `podman login`, `buildah login`, or `skopeo login`.

+Each entry contains a single hostname (e.g., `docker.io`) or a namespace (e.g., `quay.io/user/image`) as a key, and credentials in the form of a base64-encoded string as value of `auth`.
+The base64-encoded string contains a concatenation of the username, a colon, and the password.

+When checking for available credentials, the relevant repository is matched against available keys in its hierarchical order, going from most-specific to least-specific.
 For example, an image pull for `my-registry.local/namespace/user/image:latest` will result in a lookup in `auth.json` in the following order:

 - `my-registry.local/namespace/user/image`